 To date, we have funded our operations primarily with proceeds from the sale of convertible preferred stock and the proceeds received from our debt financings.
 To date, we have not generated any revenue from the sale of our product candidates and do not anticipate generating any revenues for the foreseeable future.
 We have incurred losses and generated negative cash flows from operations since inception.
 As of September 30, 2010, our principal sources of liquidity are our cash, cash equivalents and short-term investments, which totaled \$8.1 million.
-We believe that our available cash, cash equivalents and short-term investments, will allow us to meet our obligations through at least March 2011.
+We believe that our available cash, cash equivalents and short-term investments, not including the proceeds we will receive in this offering, will allow us to meet our obligations through at least March 2011.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is forward-looking statement that involves risks and uncertainties, and actual results could vary materially.

-From inception through September 30, 2010, we have received net proceeds of \$55.9 million from the sale of convertible preferred stock and \$20.6 million from our debt agreements.
+From inception through September 30, 2010, we have received net proceeds of \$54.9 million from the sale of convertible preferred stock and \$21.6 million from our debt agreements.
 As of September 30, 2010, we have \$14.4 million of debt outstanding, of which \$6.4 million relates to our loan and security agreement and \$8.0 million relates to our convertible notes.